 When a work culture and interpersonal relationships are good, there is no doubt that this can have a therapeutic effect on all members of a team, as well as those turning to those services for help.

-Working with Dr Sinead Hanifan, we have gathered a panel of health and social care professionals in community settings to support further research into how we can support practitioners’ relationships with each other.
+Since then, the Relationships Matter Working Group is exploring how we can support practitioners’ relationships with each other via our Workplace Relationships Scale.
+Working with Dr Sinéad Hanifan, we have gathered a panel of health and social care professionals in community settings in Ireland to facilitate further research into how we can support practitioners’ relationships with each other.

-Our goal is to enhance our understanding of the effect interpersonal relationships in the workplace can have on the health and wellbeing of service providers and users of their services.
+Our goal is to enhance our understanding of the impact that interpersonal relationships in the workplace can have on the health and wellbeing of both service providers and users of their services.

-If you are interested in learning more about our Workplace Relationship Scale, contact Susan O’ Mahony: [email protected]
+If you are interested in learning more about the Workplace Relationship Scale, please contact our CEO Dr Maeve Hurley: [email protected]